Game-Theoretic Multiagent Reinforcement Learning: Taxonomy of MARL Algorithms

 \paragraph{Based on Level of Local Knowledge.}

 The assumption on the level of local knowledge, i.e., what agents can and cannot know during training and execution time, is another major component to differentiate MARL algorithms.
 Having access to different levels of local knowledge leads to different local behaviours by agents and various levels of difficulty in developing theoretical analysis.
-I list the common assumptions that most MARL methods adopt in Table (\ref{tb:information_set}).
-The seven levels of assumptions are ranked based on how strong, or unrealistic, they are in general.
-The two extreme cases are that the agent can observe nothing apart from itself and that the agent knows the equilibrium point, i.e., the direct answer of the game.
-Among the multiple levels, the nuance between level $0$ and level $1$, which has been mainly investigated in the online learning literature, is referred to as the \emph{bandit} setting vs \emph{full-information} setting.
-In addition, knowledge of the agents' exact policy/reward function forms is a much stronger assumption than being able to observe their sampled actions/rewards.
-In fact, knowing the exact policy parameters of other agents in most cases are only possible in simulations.
-Furthermore, from an applicability perspective, observing other agents' rewards is also more unrealistic than observing their actions.